terminalfool/App-DDNS-Namecheap/README.md

 ###App-DDNS-Namecheap

-Address record update utility for Namecheap registered domains.
+Address record update utility for Namecheap hosted domains.

 See [App::DDNS::Namecheap](http://search.cpan.org/~dwatson/App-DDNS-Namecheap/) on the CPAN for details.